 Since the end of December 2019, a novel coronavirus has been spreading from the Hubei province in China and has reached many countries worldwide.
-Unlike an epidemic, which is a regionally occurring contagious disease, a pandemic is a worldwide epidemic that is the case of this novel coronavirus, named recently SARS-CoV-21), which causes the disease COVID-19.
-You can find an overview of the coronavirus-risk areas on the website of the WHO (World Health Organisation).
+Unlike an epidemic, which is a regionally occurring contagious disease, a pandemic is a worldwide epidemic.
+That is the case of this novel coronavirus, named recently SARS-CoV-2(1), which causes the disease COVID-19.
+You can find an overview of the coronavirus-risk areas on the WHO website (World Health Organisation).

 The virus spreads typically via small droplets which are spread when a person with COVID-19 coughs or exhales.
-Another person can then catch the virus by breathing in these droplets or touching objects contaminated by these droplets and then touching its eyes, nose or mouth2).
-The currently known incubation period is max.
-14 days2).
+Another person can then catch the virus by breathing in these droplets or touching objects contaminated by these droplets and then touching their eyes, nose or mouth.(2) The currently known incubation period is max.
+14 days.(2)